sgauthamr2001/EE2703-Applied-Programming/README.md

 - week -  9: Using DFT for spectra of periodic signals.
 - week - 10: Using DFT for spectra of non-periodic signals.

-The topic for final assesment is: Radiation pattern of a Loop Antenna.
+The topic for final assesment is 'Radiation pattern of a Loop Antenna'.